swan-io/swan-partner-frontend/docs/docs/specs/banking/branding.md

 # Branding

-Banking is white-label interface, and therefore needs to use the branding defined on the project it manages accounts on.
+Web banking uses the branding (logo, name, and accent color) defined at the project level.
+Additionally, you can modify your instance of the open source code to customize fonts and more.

-You can receive get the **logo**, **name** and **accent color**, you can use the following fragment.
+You can retrieve the **logo**, **name**, and **accent color** with the following fragment:

 ```graphql
 fragment ProjectBranding on ProjectInfo {